-For the most relevant business/investment banks not included in criteria 1 and 2, and for the law firms, we have compiled our list by cross-referencing the information contained in the 2019-2020 rankings of MERGERMARKET M&A and Legalcommunity (the leading Italian magazine for business lawyers, tax professionals and accountants).
+For the most relevant business/investment banks not included through criterion 1, and for the law firms, we have compiled our list by cross-referencing the information contained in the 2019-2020 rankings of MERGERMARKET M&A and Legalcommunity (the leading Italian magazine for business lawyers, tax professionals and accountants).

-The list was also reviewed with a top advisor at Bank of Italy (from the Statistical Analysis Directorate).
+The list - and in particular the individuals selected through criterion 3 - was also reviewed with a top advisor at Bank of Italy (from the Statistical Analysis Directorate).